zhangjinde/av-sched/README.md

 ## Work In Progress

+- The UI is not built in the JAR
-- There is no UI
+- The UI is minimalistic

 ## Configuration